Optimal Transport and Skorokhod Embedding: Introduction

 \subsection{New Horizons}

-The methods and results presented in this paper are limited to the case of the classical Skorokhod embedding problem for Markov processes with continuous paths.
+The results presented in this paper are limited to the case of the classical Skorokhod embedding problem for Markov processes with continuous paths.
 However we believe that our methods are sufficiently general that a number of interesting and important extensions, which previously would have been intractable, may now be within reach: \begin{enumerate} \item {\bf Markov processes:} The results presented in this paper should extend to a more general class of Markov processes with c\`adl\`ag paths.
-The main technical issues this would present lie in the generalization of the results in Section~\ref{sec:prel-stopp-times}, where the specific structure of the space of continuous paths is exploited. \item {\bf Multiple path-swapping:} In our monotonicity principle, Theorem~\ref{GlobalLocal}, we consider the impact of swapping mass from a single unstopped path onto a single stopped path, and argue that if this improves the objective $\gamma$ on average, then we cannot observe such behaviour under an optimizer.
-In classical optimal transport, it is known that single swapping is not sufficient to guarantee optimality; rather, one needs to consider the impact of allowing a finite ``cycle'' of swaps to occur, and moreover, that this is both a necessary and sufficient condition for optimality.
-It is natural to conjecture that a similar result occurs in the present setup.
+The main technical issues this would present lie in the generalization of the results in Section~\ref{sec:prel-stopp-times}, where the specific structure of the space of continuous paths is exploited. \item {\bf Multiple path-swapping:} In our monotonicity principle, Theorem~\ref{GlobalLocal}, we consider the impact of swapping mass from a single unstopped path onto a single stopped path, and argue that if this improves the objective $\gamma$ on average, then the stopping time in question was not optimal.
+In classical optimal transport, it is known that single swapping is not sufficient to guarantee optimality; rather, one needs to consider the impact of allowing a finite `cycle' of swaps to occur, and moreover, that this is both a necessary and sufficient condition for optimality.
+It is natural to conjecture that a similar result applies in the present setup.